neo4j/neo4j-go-driver/README.md

 // bound by the application lifetime, which usually implies one driver instance per application defer driver.Close()

 // Sessions are shortlived, cheap to create and NOT thread safe.
-Typically create one or more sessiond
+Typically create one or more sessions
 // per request in your web application.
 Make sure to call Close on the session when done.
-// For multidatabase support, set sessionConfig.DatabaseName to requested database sessionConfig := neo4j.SessionConfig{AccessMode: neo4j.AccessModeWrite}
+// For multidatabase support, set sessionConfig.DatabaseName to requested database
-session, err := driver.NewSession(sessionConfig)
-if err != nil {
-	return err
-}
+// Session config will default to write mode, if only reads are to be used configure session for
+// read mode.
+session := driver.NewSession(neo4j.SessionConfig{})
 defer session.Close()

 result, err := session.Run("CREATE (n:Item { id: $id, name: $name }) RETURN n.id, n.name", map[string]interface{}{